hrydgard/ppsspp-site/docs/settings/system.md

 Normally, screenshots are saved as JPG.
 This lets you save them as .PNG instead for higher quality but larger files.

+### Screenshot mode

+Sets whether to take a picture of the internal rendered image, or after post-processing and scaling.

+### Pause when not focused

+Sets whether PPSSPP will pause when it loses focus.
+This doesn't work in multiplayer.

 ## Cheats

 ### Enable Cheats

 Used to enable or disable [CwCheats](/docs/reference/cwcheats) in PPSSPP.

+### Enable plugins

+Used to enable or disable [Plugins](/docs/reference/plugins) in PPSSPP.

 ## PSP Settings

 This replaces the settings menu of the real PSP, plus related things.

+### Game language

+Hints to games what language they should display.
+Only supported by some games, mainly European releases.

 ### PSP model